 - This course requires that you find a faculty mentor and create an academic independent study project in conjunction with your internship.
 For more information of the process, please read the Independent Study & Internship Workbook.

-- UC 225 (1 credit; CR/NC): Undergrad Internship (not counted toward OS major requirements)
+- ALA 225 (1 credit; CR/NC): Undergrad Internship (not counted toward OS major requirements)

-- This course is administered by the Career Center, and details are available on their website.
+- This course is administered by the LSA Opportunity Hub, and details are available on their website.

-- UC 225 requires fewer hours of internship work than ORGSTUDY 299 (only 100 hours are required), but has some additional requirements (reflection paper, etc.).
+- ALA 225 requires fewer hours of internship work than ORGSTUDY 299 (minumum or 6 weeks; minimum of 25 hrs per week), but has some additional requirements (*must* enroll prior to starting internship, must document experiences, etc.).